Pankaja-Suganda/Net-Engine-IP-With-Software/documents/system_overview.md

 # System Overview

-This project focuses on the design and implementation of a hardware-accelerated solution for real-time facial computing on resource-constrained edge devices.
+This project focuses on the design and implementation of a hardware-accelerated solution for real-time facial computing on embedded devices.
 The entire system is implemented and evaluated on a **PYNQ-Z2** development board, which features both a Processing System (PS) and Programmable Logic (PL) to enhance overall performance and efficiency.

 ## Architecture